Christy Ring Cup: Creation

-Format
+Format history

-2005-2007
+2005–2007

 The ten participating teams were divided into two groups of five and played in a round-robin format.
 Each team was guaranteed at least four games each.
 The eventual group winners and runners-up qualified for the knock-out semi-finals of the competition.

 The bottom two teams of both groups were involved in a four-way relegation play-off with the eventual loser being relegated to the Nicky Rackard Cup.
 In 2006 the relegation play-off was limited to just the bottom teams in both groups, while in 2007 there was no relegation.

 2008

 The competition was expanded to include twelve teams.
 The participating teams were divided into four groups of three and played in a round-robin format, thus limiting each team to just two games each.
 The eventual group winners and runners-up qualified for the knock-out quarter-finals of the competition.

 The bottom team in each group went into the relegation play-offs.
 The eventual losers were relegated to the Nicky Rackard Cup, however, the relegation play-offs in 2008 were rendered meaningless as all four bottom-placed teams were relegated.